 I'm making both stools and low tables using similar material and techniques.
 The starting point is the riven oak log where 'wedge-like' sections are released by splitting.
 I use mainly local oak from large wind-blown or damaged trees.

 Worked on individually, they're treated like sculptures in response to the infinite shapes and qualities of each piece of wood.

-These 2-piece low tables have a central joint where two thick edges meet.
-Strength is maintained and the shape balanced.
+Some of these 2-piece low tables have a central joint where two thick edges meet.
 The meandering core of a tree is preserved to the outside edge on both sides.
-Each creation is different and had I not other ideas to follow, I could make versions of these until my wood stock ran dry.
-I'm spending longer and longer on the intricacies of these simple looking pieces ... making choices as they progress.
+The inner soul of the tree becomes a defining feature.
+I can spend many days on the intricacies of these simple looking pieces ... making choices as they progress.

-Stools are the obvious cleft furniture item to experiment upon.
+Stools were once my default choice of cleft item to experiment upon.
 Pieces are smaller and construction simplest, with always the gentle curves if natural split lines are followed.
-Colouring effects with Gall-ink and dyes sometimes combined with tool-strokes such as the adze or spoke-shave.
-The concavity goes 'upmost' for comfort and the option of a slight tilt forward for good sitting posture .
+The riven wedge-section creates a natural front and back edge with a ready-made tilt for good posture .
 A simple oak stool was my first cleft product sold in 1992.